FenyoLab/EC_codeximaging/docs/README_celesta.md

 ```
 * Uploads all tables specified in `tables_to_upload` above.

-# Details on individual steps
+# Details on individual steps of CELESTA pipeline

 ## 1. Create CELESTA object